Our mission is simple: we publish social change. We mobilize today’s artists and writers to do good.

 In Other News

-Lucky Jefferson was awarded a Vision Grant through Illinois Humanities!
+Lucky Jefferson was awarded a Vision Grant by Illinois Humanities!

 Lucky Jefferson’s Fareh Malik was announced as a finalist in Sundress Publications’ 2022 Best of the Net Anthology for his poem in Meliora.